Planes (2013)

 Her (2013)

-Joaquin Phoenix who plays Theodore is a brilliant actor who's character reminded me of a slightly less nerdy Leonard Hofstadter from The Big Bang Theory.
+Joaquin Phoenix is brilliant as Theodore.
+The character reminded me of a slightly less nerdy Leonard Hofstadter from The Big Bang Theory.
+The sort of bloke you'd happily have a coffee with, but who you'd also gently encourage to leave the house occasionally.

-In short, guy falls in love with Siri and she dumps him.
-4/5
+In short, a guy falls in love with Siri and she dumps him.

 Sinister (2012)